aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-29-how-many-gloves.md

 -----

 In the United States, the vice-president Mike Pence [is under fire](https://edition.cnn.com/2020/04/28/politics/mike-pence-mayo-clinic-mask/index.html) after he made a trip to the famous Mayo Clinic and ignored their rules that all visitors should wear a face mask.
-Perhaps even more interesting is the question of why the hospital removed a tweet in which it confirmed that Pence had been told before visiting about the rules.
+Perhaps even more interesting is the question of *why* the hospital removed a tweet in which it confirmed that Pence had been told about the rules before his visit.

 ![mayo clinic tweet](/images/mayo_tweet.png)

-I've archived the [tweet](http://archive.md/m3Iyu) in case the Clinic needs to check what it did and didn't say.
+I've archived the [tweet](http://archive.md/m3Iyu) in case the Clinic needs to remember what it did and didn't do.

 ----